you don't see a menu below, please click on the above logo.

 As you know, the intent of this cruise was discussed briefly

 several cruises planned.
-The Ocracoke Cruise is the longest
+The Belhaven Cruise is the longest

-and nothing pours water on an exciting weekend faster than
+weekend, and nothing pours water on an exciting weekend faster

-equipment problems.
-Also, you need to shake the dust off of
+than equipment problems.
+Also, you need to shake the dust off

-your sailing shoes and get back into the nautical groove!
-Our
+of your sailing shoes and get back into the nautical groove!

-assurance that required and complicated systems will function
+that required and complicated systems will function adequately

-adequately when called upon to perform.
-This is not, as you
+when called upon to perform.
+This is not, as you know, a failing

-know, a failing of any Cape Dory boat, but rather the harsh
+of any Cape Dory boat, but rather the harsh environment we keep

-environment we keep our boats in, and Murphy's Law trying to
+our boats in, and Murphy's Law trying to express itself whenever

-express itself whenever and wherever possible.
-So, to keep
+and wherever possible.
+So, to keep things working properly,

-the cruise location, bringing with you tools and materials
+cruise location, bringing with you tools and materials you may

 Additionally, you may have a special tool someone else does